 - Frequently Asked Questions - answers to common questions explained by staff from the National Optical Astronomy Observatories (NOAO)

-- 61 Facts About a Career in Astronomy - insider information about a career in astronomy from a research astronomer who works at NASA, Dr. Odenwald
+- What a Career in Astronomy is Like - insider information about a career in astronomy from a research astronomer Cathy

 Jobs to Consider